realityexpander/jpages/src/main/java/org/elegantobjects/jpages/LibraryApp/README.md

 ## Code Style

 - Prevent <b>"Whats this for?"</b> and <b>"What does that do?"</b> questions by using explicit
-  intention-revealing names, pedantically and mildly patronizingly, for everything.
+  intention-revealing names, leaning towards pedantic and patronizing, for everything.
 - Prefer verbosity of descriptions to brevity of code.
 Should always be conveying intent as dense as possible but still readable English.
 - Risk pedantic naming over brevity of code.
 Strive to convey meaning as densely as possible,